Sidney Lowe

-Sidney Rochell Lowe (born January 21, 1960) is an American former basketball player and coach.
-He is currently an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Sidney Rochell Lowe (born January 21, 1960) is an American former basketball player and current assistant coach for the Detroit Pistons of the National Basketball Association (NBA).
 Lowe played college basketball and served as the head coach at North Carolina State University (NC State).

 Biography

 Lowe began his career at DeMatha Catholic High School in Hyattsville, Maryland.
 He played collegiate basketball at NC State.
 He was the point guard for the Wolfpack's 1983 NCAA National Championship.
-Lowe was selected by the Chicago Bulls with the 1st pick of the second round in the 1983 NBA Draft.
+Lowe was selected by the Chicago Bulls with the 1st pick of the second round in the 1983 NBA draft.
 He played a total of four seasons in the NBA, for five different teams.
+Lowe played in the Continental Basketball Association for the Tampa Bay / Rapid City Thrillers and Albany Patroons from 1984 to 1989.
+He won CBA championships with the Thrillers in 1985 and 1986, and the Patroons in 1988.
+He was selected to the All-CBA First Team in 1988, All-Defensive Team in 1988 and All-Defensive First Team in 1986.
+He was a CBA All-Star in 1988.

 After retiring from basketball in 1991, Lowe took a job as an assistant coach with the Minnesota Timberwolves.
 Halfway through the 1992–93 season he took over as head coach of the struggling Timberwolves and remained in that position until the end of the 1993–94 season.
 From 1994 to 1999, Lowe served as an assistant coach to Mike Fratello with the Cleveland Cavaliers.
 Lowe returned to the Timberwolves organization in 1999 for one season as assistant coach.

 The 2000–01 NBA season became Lowe's second stint as a head coach when he assumed the role for the Vancouver Grizzlies.
 He was the fifth head coach in the team's short history and led them to a franchise-best record of 23–59 in his first season and again the following season in 2001–02, when the Grizzlies relocated to Memphis.
 Sidney Lowe resigned from his coaching duties early in the 2002–03 season after starting 0–8, leaving his head coaching record at 79 wins against 228 losses (.257 winning percentage).
 In 2003, he returned to Minnesota once again to take an assistant position under then head coach Flip Saunders.
 Lowe followed Saunders to the Detroit Pistons in 2005 and remained an assistant coach there through the 2006 season.